 - (1) The use of barbed, razor or concertina wire or similar fencing shall be prohibited where visible from any public right-of-way or sidewalk. - (2) Woven metal fences are prohibited. - (3) Chain link fencing along the right of way shall be prohibited.
-Chain link fence may be used on the side (if not on a corner lot) and rear property lines, and shall be vinyl coated in black or green color. - (4) Fencing along the right of way shall be composed of wood, stone, brick, masonry, pre-cast concrete, cast stone, vinyl or metal (in a wrought iron style). - (5) Lawfully constructed fencing existing on July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board. - (f) Landscaping/Landscaped Buffers - Landscaping and tree protection shall be provided in accordance with Part 12 of the Zoning Code with the following additional and superseding provisions: - (1) Uncomplimentary Adjacent Use Vehicular Use Area Buffer - (i) For a business existing as of July 1, 2019, where the Vehicular Use Area (VUA) of a non-residential property - 97 - abuts a residential use, a minimum 85% opaque, six-foot high masonry wall, pre-cast panel, wood or vinyl fence, or similar, shall be provided on the side of the non-residential use.
+Chain link fence may be used on the side (if not on a corner lot) and rear property lines, and shall be vinyl coated in black or green color. - (4) Fencing along the right of way shall be composed of wood, stone, brick, masonry, pre-cast concrete, cast stone, vinyl or metal (in a wrought iron style). - (5) Lawfully constructed fencing existing at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain. - (f) Landscaping/Landscaped Buffers Landscaping and tree protection shall be provided in accordance with Part 12 of the Zoning Code with the following additional and superseding provisions:

+(1) Uncomplimentary Use Buffer

+(i) Where the Vehicular Use Area (VUA) of a non-residential property abuts a residential use, a minimum 10-foot landscaped buffer and six-foot high masonry wall, pre-cast panel, or similar shall be located between the non-residential use and the required landscape buffer on the side of the non-residential use.

-- (ii) For businesses existing on July 1, 2019, where a building is adjacent to a residential use, a minimum 85% opaque, six-foot high wood, stone, brick, vinyl, masonry, pre-cast panel, or similar fence or wall shall be provided on the side of the non-residential use. - (2) Right-of-way Vehicular Use Area Buffer - (i) A minimum five-foot landscape buffer shall be provided along the boundary of all non-residential VUAs abutting public right-of-way.
-No more than 25 % of the landscaped area may be grass or mulch; the balance shall be landscaped with trees, shrubs or ground covers. - (3) Lawfully existing landscaping as of July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board. - (g) Signage in this Subpart, the more stringent regulation shall apply.
+- (ii) Where existing structure(s) of a non-residential property abut a residential use, a minimum 5-foot landscaped buffer and six-foot high wood, stone, brick, vinyl, masonry, pre-cast panel, or similar fence or wall shall be located between the non-residential use and the required landscaped buffer on the side of the non-residential use. - (2) Perimeter Vehicular Use Area Buffer - (i) A minimum five-foot landscape buffer shall be provided along the boundary of all non-residential vehicular use areas abutting public right-of-way.
+No more than 25 % of the landscaped area may be grass or mulch; the balance shall be landscaped with trees, shrubs or ground covers. - (3) Lawfully existing landscaping at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain. - (g) Signage

 Signage shall generally be consistent with Part 13 of the Zoning Code, with the following additional and superseding provisions below.
-Where sign regulations differ from those provided
+Where sign regulations differ from those provided in this Subpart, the more stringent regulation shall apply.